DenverArtMuseum/tokio-ueyama/content/california.md

 [^1]: For an overview of Little Tokyo’s history, see “Little Tokyo Historic District,” National Park Service, accessed November 15, 2023, https://www.nps.gov/places/little-tokyo-historic-district.htm.

-[^2]: See “Photographs by Edward Weston on Exhibition,” undated but probably July 1927, red scrapbook, Collection of Bunkado, 17.
+[^2]: See “Photographs by Edward Weston on Exhibition,” undated but probably July 1927, red scrapbook, Collection of Bunkado, Inc., 17.
 Karin Higa provides the date of July 7, 1927, in her *A View from Within: Japanese American Art from the Internment Camps, 1942–1945* (Los Angeles: Japanese American National Museum, 1992), 30.
 For the most complete account of the Shaku-do-sha, see Higa, “Hidden in Plain Sight: Little Tokyo between the Wars,” *Asian American Art: A History, 1850–1970*, edited by Gordon Chang (Stanford, CA: Stanford University Press, 2008).

 [^3]: The Shaku-do-sha exhibited Weston’s work in 1925, 1927, and 1931.

-[^4]: Ione Rayburn, “Japanese Artists in California” in “Sports and Vanities,” September 1927, red scrapbook, Collection of Bunkado, 37–39.
+[^4]: Ione Rayburn, “Japanese Artists in California” in “Sports and Vanities,” September 1927, red scrapbook, Collection of Bunkado, Inc., 37–39.

 [^5]: On the East West Art Society, see ShiPu Wang, *Chiura Obata: An American Modern* (Oakland, CA: University of California Press, 2018) 12.

 [^6]: Given the date, the number of works included, and period reviews, it is likely that he sent the same (or similar) group as had been exhibited at the Sumida Music Store.
 See “Japanese Art to be Shown in University Gallery Soon,” *Oregon Daily Emerald*, October 29, 1924, https://oregonnews.uoregon.edu/lccn/2004260239/1924-10-29/ed-1/seq-1/#words=Tokio+Ueyama; Margaret Skavlan, “Japanese Paintings Are Hung in University Art Gallery,” *Oregon Daily Emerald*, November 13, 1924, https://oregonnews.uoregon.edu/lccn/2004260239/1924-11-13/ed-1/seq-1/; “Arts Club Will Open Exhibition with Tea,” *Oregon Daily Emerald*, November 18, 1924, https://oregonnews.uoregon.edu/lccn/2004260239/1924-11-18/ed-1/seq-3/#words=Tokio+Ueyama; “Exhibition of Japanese Artist’s Paintings Will Be Opened Today,” *Oregon Daily Emerald*, November 19, 1924, https://oregonnews.uoregon.edu/lccn/2004260239/1924-11-19/ed-1/seq-1/#words=Tokio+Ueyama; “Japanese Print Collector Visits Campus Today.
-S. Doi Paintings to be Presented With Ueyama Exhibition,” *Oregon Daily Emerald*, November 20, 1924, https://oregonnews.uoregon.edu/lccn/2004260239/1924-11-20/ed-1/seq-3/#words=Tokio+Ueyama; “Work of Japanese Artist Portrays Variety of Style,” *Oregon Daily Emerald*, December 2, 1924, https://oregonnews.uoregon.edu/lccn/2004260239/1924-12-02/ed-1/seq-1/#words=Tokio+Ueyama; and undated clipping, “Exhibit of Ueyama, Japanese Painter, Opens Wednesday,” red scrapbook, Collection of Bunkado, 8.
+S. Doi Paintings to be Presented With Ueyama Exhibition,” *Oregon Daily Emerald*, November 20, 1924, https://oregonnews.uoregon.edu/lccn/2004260239/1924-11-20/ed-1/seq-3/#words=Tokio+Ueyama; “Work of Japanese Artist Portrays Variety of Style,” *Oregon Daily Emerald*, December 2, 1924, https://oregonnews.uoregon.edu/lccn/2004260239/1924-12-02/ed-1/seq-1/#words=Tokio+Ueyama; and undated clipping, “Exhibit of Ueyama, Japanese Painter, Opens Wednesday,” red scrapbook, Collection of Bunkado, Inc., 8.

 [^7]: “Work of Japanese Artist Portrays Variety of Style.”